 For the evaluation of the potential for EJ issues, the low-income population was defined as a group of people and/or a community that, as a whole, lives below the national poverty level.
-The average poverty level threshold for a family of four people in 2017, as defined by the U.S. Department of Health and Human Services (HHS) thresholds, was a total annual household income of \$24,600.
-For purposes of determining low-income populations, median household was examined, using the U.S. Census poverty estimates for 2009 to 2014 (a 5-year average), as reported in the ACS.
-Geographies with a majority percentage of minority population was also considered in the screening for potential issues.
+The average poverty level threshold for a family of four people in 2019, as defined by the U.S. Department of Health and Human Services (HHS) thresholds, was a total annual household income of \$25,700.
+For purposes of determining low-income populations, median household was examined, using the U.S. Census poverty estimates for 2013 to 2017 (a 5-year average), as reported in the ACS.